vladkinoman/just-my-notes/books/best-comics-to-read.md

 > A lot of of the Aliens comics are surprisingly good.

-Best Blade Runner comics: Blade Runner 2019 (it is a pretty fresh run).
+Best Blade Runner comics: Blade Runner 2019 by Michael Green.

+> Blade Runner 2019 by Michael Green is the best Comic Adaptation of Another Medium in 2019 according Reddit:
+>
+> > Best Comic Adaptation of Another Medium: Blade Runner 2019 (80.4% of the vote)

 Best Doctor Who comics: